-Phaeolepiota aurea - the name means a dark (referring to the spores) Lepiota, which is what it looks like, and in fact is what it is (related to many of the other attached gilled white spored Lepiota-like mushrooms, such as Cystoderma).
-Lepiota is related to Agaricus but the spores have lost their colour... in Phaeolepiota the spores are yellow- to orange-brown.
+Phaeolepiota aurea - the name means a dark (referring to the spores) Lepiota, which is what it actually is (related to Lepiota, perhaps sister to Cystoderma).
+In Phaeolepiota the spores are yellow- to orange-brown.
 Probably saprophytic.

 Phaeocollybia - most easily

-recognized by their often orange colours and long, tough,
+recognized by their often orange colours, conical caps and long, tough,

 if you have carefully dug the entire thing out.
 The underground part of the stem